jeog/TDAmeritradeAPI/README.md

 - It does not provide complete OAuth2 authentication management, allowing users to customize for their particular needs.
 The user retrieves an access code(see below), and then uses the library to request an access token, which is refreshed automatically.

 - It does not parse returned data, returning [json](https://github.com/nlohmann/json) objects for the user to handle as they see fit.

-If you have an Ameritrade account you *should* be able to gain access to the API by following the instructions in the Authentication section below.
-A few things to keep in mind:

 - This is a new library, built by a single developer, for an API that is still in flux.
 As such you should expect plenty of bumps along the way, with changes to both the interface and the implementation.

-    - *constructive* criticism is always welcome
-    - please report bugs via issues: be desciptive and try to replicate if possible
+- Please report bugs via issues: be desciptive and try to replicate if possible.

-    - if you're capable of and interested in contributing please communicate your intentions first
+- If you're capable of and interested in contributing please communicate your intentions first.
-    - feel free to share samples, tests, bindings, wrappers, extensions, ideas, whatever

-- Communicating w/ 3rd party servers, accessing financial accounts, and automating trade execution are all operations that present risk and require responsibility. ***By using this software you agree that you understand and accept these risks and responsibilities.
+*Communicating w/ 3rd party servers, accessing financial accounts, and automating trade execution are all operations that present risk and require responsibility. **By using this software you agree that you understand and accept these risks and responsibilities.
 You accept sole responsibility for the results of said use.
 You completely absolve the author of any damages, financial or otherwise, incurred personally or by 3rd parties, directly or indirectly, by using this software - even those resulting from the gross negligence of the author.
 All communication with TDAmeritrade servers, access of accounts, and execution of orders must adhere to their policies and terms of service and is your repsonsibility, and yours alone.***

 #### Dependencies